PreferredAI/PreferredAI.github.io/content/posts/aaai19-tutorial.md

 In this tutorial, we present the following:

-*   We provide a theoretical justification as well as empirical demonstration of the potential issues arising from incompatibility of the inner product search and indexing-based retrieval of recommendations.
+- We provide a theoretical justification as well as empirical demonstration of the potential issues arising from incompatibility of the inner product search and indexing-based retrieval of recommendations.

-*   We summarize different approaches in the literature that attempt to build fast and accurate retrieval systems for personalized recommendations, including building natively indexable models for better retrieval accuracy.
+- We summarize different approaches in the literature that attempt to build fast and accurate retrieval systems for personalized recommendations, including building natively indexable models for better retrieval accuracy.

-*   Finally, we conduct a hands-on session on using various indexing data structures for efficient and accurate recommendation retrieval.
+- Finally, we conduct a hands-on session on using various indexing data structures for efficient and accurate recommendation retrieval.

 ### Syllabus

-1.  **Matrix Factorization (MF) Recommendation Retrieval as Similarity Search Problem** (Duration: 45 mins)
-    *   Two phases of a matrix factorization-based recommender system
-    *   Linear scanning is not scalable for real-time applications
+1. **Matrix Factorization (MF) Recommendation Retrieval as Similarity Search Problem** (Duration: 45 mins) Two phases of a matrix factorization-based recommender systemLinear scanning is not scalable for real-time applications

-2.  **Approaches for Scalable Personalized Recommendation Retrieval** (Duration: 105 mins)
-    *   Approximate maximum inner product search
+1. **Approaches for Scalable Personalized Recommendation Retrieval** (Duration: 105 mins) Approximate maximum inner product searchIndexable representation learningDiscrete representations

-    *   Indexable representation learning
-    *   Discrete representations
-3.  **Hands-on Session** (Duration: 60 mins)
-    *   Scalable recommendation retrieval with indexing
-    *   Building an indexable representation model
+1. **Hands-on Session** (Duration: 60 mins) Scalable recommendation retrieval with indexingBuilding an indexable representation model

 **The materials are available at [https://code.preferred.ai/recommendation-retrieval](https://code.preferred.ai/recommendation-retrieval)**